Annexation of Goa: Ground attack on Daman

 At 04:30, the Indian artillery began to bombard Damão Grande.
 The artillery attack and transportation difficulties isolated the Portuguese command post there from the forces in Damão Pequeno.
 At 07:30, a Portuguese unit at the fortress of São Jerónimo fired mortars on Indian forces attempting to capture the airstrip.

 At 11:30, Portuguese forces resisting an Indian advance on the eastern border at Varacunda ran out of ammunition and withdrew westwards to Catra.
-At 12:00, to delay the Indian advance following the withdrawal from Varacunda, the Portuguese artillery battery on the banks of the Rio Sandalcalo was ordered to open fire.
+At 12:00, to delay the Indian advance following the withdrawal from Varacunda, the Portuguese artillery battery on the banks of the Daman Ganga River was ordered to open fire.
 The commander of the battery, Captain Felgueiras de Sousa, instead dismantled the guns and surrendered to the Indians.
 By 12:00, the airfield was assaulted by the Indian A and C companies simultaneously.
 In the ensuing exchange of fire the A Company lost one more soldier and seven were wounded.

 By 13:00, the remaining Portuguese forces on the east border at Calicachigão exhausted their ammunition and retreated towards the coast.
 By 17:00, in the absence of resistance, the Indians had managed to occupy most of the territory, except the airfield and Damão Pequeno, where the Portuguese were making their last stand.
 By this time, the Indian Air Force had conducted six air attacks, severely demoralising the Portuguese forces.
 At 20:00, after a meeting between the Portuguese commanders, a delegation was dispatched to the Indian lines to open negotiations, but was fired on, and was forced to withdraw.
 A similar attempt by the artillery to surrender at 08:00 next day was also fired on.

 The Indians assaulted the airfield the next morning, upon which the Portuguese surrendered at 11:00 without a fight.
 Garrison commander Major Costa Pinto, although wounded, was stretchered to the airfield, as the Indians were only willing to accept a surrender from him.
 Approximately 600 Portuguese soldiers and policemen (including 24 officers) were taken prisoner.
 The Indians suffered 4 dead and 14 wounded, while the Portuguese suffered 10 dead and two wounded.
-The 1st Light Maratha Infantry was decorated for the battle with one VSM for the commanding officer, two Sena Medals and five Mentioned in Dispatches.
+The 1st Light Maratha Infantry was decorated for the battle with one Vishisht Seva Medal (VSM) for the commanding officer, two Sena Medals and five mentioned in dispatches.